How Much House?

 - Allow around 15-20m2 for internal and external walls.

-- Decide what additional rooms you need, for example an extra bedroom for another child on the way.
+- Decide what additional rooms you need, for example an extra bedroom if you have another child on the way.

-- Add the areas to get the total area of the house.
+- Add all the areas to get the total area of the house.

-- You should also convert the sizes to Squares for easy comparison when looking at adverts.
+- You could also convert the sizes to Squares for easy comparison when looking at adverts.